ResumeToolsResources

 Key Takeaways

-• The reverse-chronological format is preferred, utilizing modern fonts and saving the resume as a PDF for consistency.
+• Include a reverse-chronological format with one-inch margins and modern fonts for a polished and professional presentation maintained as a PDF for consistency.

 What to focus on when writing your internal auditor resume